Top tips to prepare for an adventure holiday

 Sports kit versus casual wear

-If you are heading off for a walking or cycling holiday you will spend most of your time wearing sports-specific clothes.
+If you are heading off for a walking holiday or cycling tour you will spend most of your time wearing sports-specific clothes.
 Pack at least one change of clothes for your chosen activity.
 You may end up having to wash and dry clothes so you need a full spare set.
 If you are going away for longer or you know there is a high chance of rain or a lot of hot weather (so you may well sweat) take three outfits.
 You could take just one lightweight insulated jacket but two pairs of trousers, three baselayers, three pairs of socks etc. The same is true for cycling.
 Take two or three items that will be next to your skin and/or are most likely to suffer in the rain or heat.
 Casual wear for evening meals or for days when you plan to sight-see rather than hike or bike can be limited to just one full outfit with a change of t-shirt or shirt, if you are going for a week, or two sets if you are going for longer.
-These items will not be worn as much as your sports kit. [caption id="attachment_22888" align="aligncenter" width="1000"] Be prepared for a range of weather.[/caption]
+These items will not be worn as much as your sports kit.

 It might rain